 - Atomic requires URL (not URI) values in its

-predicates(properties), which means that they should be resolvable.
+properties(predicates), which means that they should be resolvable.
+Properties must resolve to an

 - Atomic only allows those who control a resource's